Disappearance of Madeleine McCann: German investigations in 2020 and 2025

 A British woman who had been Brückner's girlfriend at the time reported that the night before the abduction he had told her: "I have a job to do in Praia da Luz tomorrow.
 It's a horrible job but it's something I have to do and it will change my life.
 You won't be seeing me for a while."
 Brückner's car, a Jaguar XJR6, was registered to a new owner the day after Madeleine disappeared.
 Hans Christian Wolters, from the public prosecutor's office, stated that they were starting proceedings, under the presumption that Madeleine was dead, due to Brückner's criminal record.

 On 27 July 2020, German police began searching an allotment in Hanover in connection with the investigation.
 In October 2021, the Mirror reported that Wolters had become convinced that Brückner abducted and murdered Madeleine.
 From 23 to 25 May 2023, Portuguese, German and British police conducted a search of an area just over a 1 mi long for possible evidence in the case.
-The area was on peninsula near the Arade Dam and the city Silves about 31 mi from where McCann was last seen on 3 May 2007.
+The area was on a peninsula near the Arade Dam and the city Silves about 31 mi from where McCann was last seen on 3 May 2007.
 Previously, a child's sock had been found in the searched area in 2008.
-The search was upon request from Wolters with support from the German Federal Criminal Police Office (BKA) and coordinated by the deputy director of Polícia Judiciária's Northern Directorate.
+The search was upon request from Wolters with support from the BKA and coordinated by the deputy director of Polícia Judiciária's Northern Directorate.
 According to cell phone geolocating, the cell phone of Brückner was near McCann within 5 minutes of her disappearance.
 German investigators believe it to be possible that Brückner killed McCann around the dam and threw her into the water.

-Between 3 and 5 June 2025, German Police, with the permission and cooperation of Portuguese authorities, conducted a search of scrubland and abandoned buildings between Praia da Luz and the cottage where Brückner lived at the time of the disappearance.
+Between 3 and 5 June 2025, the German Police, with the permission and cooperation of Portuguese authorities, conducted a search of scrubland and abandoned buildings between Praia da Luz and the cottage where Brückner lived at the time of the disappearance.
 The search involved heavy machinery, including JCBs, and ground-penetrating radar.

-On 17 September 2025, Brückner was released from Sehnde Prison after serving a seven-year sentence for a rape committed in Portugal's Algarve region.
+On 17 September 2025, Brückner was released from Sehnde prison after serving a seven-year sentence for a rape committed in Portugal's Algarve region.
 As part of his terms of release, he was ordered to wear an electronic tag and surrender his passport.
 Brückner first moved to Kiel, then arrived in Neumünster before negative publicity forced him to leave for his own safety.
 By early October 2025, Brückner was living on social welfare payments of €1,000 a month while constantly moving between motels and homeless shelters all over Germany.